W-JFenf/DRA-Net/README.md

 # Usage

 We provide code, datat and models for “the Core Laboratory of Hospital Clinic in Barcelona” dataset.
+The dataset we worked with can be found in data in branches

 # Acknowledgement